Messaging Strategy

 Together with my colleagues Paul Propster and David Levine, the three of us developed a unique approach to storytelling at JPL.
 Initially funded to support quality science storytelling for our proposal teams, we soon found an unmet need across the lab for strategic communications support.
 In the business-to-business and peer-to-peer landscapes, there generally wasn’t a dedicated communications support capability.
 We stepped into that niche, and the results for our clients were amazing.
 Most stories we encountered were teams needing help with business development communications or perception management.

-Over five years, we took a fearless approach in developing an original storytelling methodology that we called story architecting.
+Over six years, we took a fearless approach in developing an original storytelling methodology that we called story architecting.
 We also leaned in hard on the “lab” part of our name.
 We experimented with a wide variety of innovative storytelling tools and approaches from outside the NASA world, including things like audio mood boards and movie storyboarding, and we even became certified LEGO Serious Play facilitators.

 Cassini’s Grand Finale